 One can only imagine!

 Most Absurd Dialogue

 After taking Christie to a spiritualist, Miyashima produces a giant dog collar and chain, suggesting that they use it to restrain the possessed.
+Naturally, Christie is a little concerned by this, clinging to her misogynistic beau and waiting hopelessly for some advice.
 Cue Billy, with the kind of tone one might use to persuade an infant to sample their broccoli.

 Billy: C’mon!
 Give them a chance.

 Successfully blending action, romantic comedy and supernatural horror, as an exercise in the wonderfully absurd, Ninja III: The Domination is in a category all by itself.
 The only problem now is, where do I go from here?
 Oh Billy, do tell me!